-Taipei is one of the safest cities in the world, so expats can search for accommodation with cost and proximity to their work or children’s school as a first priority.
-There are some slums and gangster-run areas in the city centre, but generally it is very safe.
+Taipei is one of the safest cities in the world, so foreigners can search for accommodation with cost and proximity to their work or children’s school as a first priority.
+There a number of expat-friendly areas throughout the city.

 Is it easy to find work in Taiwan?

-For English-speaking expats, a common way of working in Taipei is teaching English as a second language at local schools.
-Otherwise, those with a tech background can find work, and those with good business acumen can usually drum up opportunities.
+For English-speaking foreigners, a common way of working in Taiwan is teaching English as a second language at local schools.
+Otherwise, those with a tech background should be able to find work, and those with good business acumen can usually find opportunities.

-Generally though, most expats living in Taipei work in the finance and IT sectors, and are often transferred to Taiwan from their home country.
+Generally, most expats living in Taiwan work in the finance and IT sectors, and are often transferred from their home country.
 There are several large multinationals based in Taipei.
 If working for a Taiwanese firm, it may take a while to adjust to Taiwan’s business culture.

 How do I make friends in Taiwan?

-Taiwan has a large English-speaking expat community, and as a result there are plenty of expat groups that one can join to make new friends.
-Of course, if working for a Western company or as an English teacher at a large school, one will also have the chance to make friends with colleagues.
-See Meeting People and Making Friends in Taipei for more information.
+Taiwan has a large English-speaking expat community, and as a result, there are plenty of expat groups that one can join to make new friends.
+Of course, if working for a Western company or as an English teacher at a large school, expats will also have the chance to make friends with colleagues.

 Do I need to speak Chinese to survive in Taiwan?

-Although Taiwan has a large community of English-speaking expats, Mandarin and Taiwanese are spoken more often.
-Even a small amount of Mandarin will go a long way to help ease the transition of living in Taiwan, and can be beneficial with potential employers.
+Although Taiwan has a large community of English-speaking foreigners, Mandarin and Taiwanese are spoken more often.
+Even a small amount of Mandarin will go a long way to help ease the transition of living in Taiwan, and can be beneficial for finding employment.
 It is a good idea to get a phrasebook with phonetic translations as well as Chinese characters.